-Genomic data shows swine flu infectivity will increase but lethality
+Genomic data shows swine flu infectivity will increase but lethality will remain low

 16 June 2009